Same-sex marriage (SSM) & the GOP 2012 platform

 - Five additional states make civil unions or domestic partnerships available to loving, committed same-sex couples;

-- Laws have been passed in two more states -- Maryland and Washington -- to legalize SSM; these laws will be either be confirmed or repealed by plebiscites during 2012-NOV;
+- Laws have been passed in two more states -- Maryland and Washington -- to legalize SSM; these laws will be either be confirmed or repealed by plebiscites during 2012-NOV.
+(On election day, they both passed.)

 Thus, by late 2013-JAN -- the date that the Republican party hopes that a Mitt Romney administration will start -- between 12 and 16 states will have authorized either SSM, civil unions, or domestic partnerships.
 They would be unlikely to vote in favor of an amendment that would eliminate these forms of recognition of same-sex couples.
 As noted above, if only 12 states rejected the amendment, it would fail.

 If the Marriage Amendment is a stealth amendment -- one that would not only ban same-sex marriages, but also would ban civil unions, domestic partnerships, and any other recognition of loving, committed same sex relationships, it would probably be recognized as an extreme measure by most American voters.
-Support for same-sex marriage or civil unions for same-sex couples is approaching 70% nationally.
+Support for some form of recognition of loving, committed same-sex relationhip (i.e. either same-sex marriage or civil unions for same-sex couples) is approaching 70% nationally.
 It is extremely doubtful that the amendment would pass.

 2012-AUG-29: Reaction to the platform by the Family Research Center (FRC):

 Tony Perkins is President of the FRC Action.
-FRC has been identified as a hate group by the Southern Poverty Law Center, a group that monitors hate groups in the U.S. He wrote:
+FRC has been identified as an anti-gay hate group by the Southern Poverty Law Center, a group that monitors hate groups in the U.S. He wrote:

 "Yesterday, Republicans enthusiastically approved the GOP platform, which Phyllis Schlafly said might be 'the best one ever adopted,' and as someone who had a hand in its creation, I agree.
 It is, as Phyllis points out, a true reflection of American values.
 The final document artfully combines the social, fiscal, and defense priorities of the GOP.
 For me personally, platform week was a proud moment as I watched the FRC Action team work with precision behind the scenes.
 Thanks to their expertise, we were able to have unprecedented influence on core conservative issues.
 As a delegate, I had the opportunity to basically rewrite the marriage plank, which led to the committee approving a much stronger version than 2008's."
 1